dineshkumar410/resetPasswordFrontend/README.md

 - Create a new account using sign up.
 - Press the forgot password button to get a link to change your password.
+- Your link will be sent to your email (please check spam folder).
 - Change your password in the web page provided in that link.
 - Your password will be updated in db.